zoometh/neonet/README.md

 |MC-781  |        |EN     |C6        |   5000|   170|
 |MC-782  |        |LM     |Layer 7   |   5770|   170|

-The first row indicates that: "*the layer containing radiocarbon date MC-1101 comes after the layer containing radiocarbon date MC-1102*".
+The first row can be read as: "*the layer containing radiocarbon date MC-1101 comes after the layer containing radiocarbon date MC-1102*".

 Save the changes by downloading the dataset pressing the button (top-left) as a CSV file that can be read by the `neo_strati()` function (see [Harris Matrix](https://github.com/zoometh/neonet#harris-matrix))